mutaku/mutaku.github.io/docs/experience/current.md

 ---

-## Creator and Team Lead - Agentic Knowledge Engine
+## Creator and Team Leader - Agentic Knowledge Engine

 As leader of a highly skilled team, I'm developing a cutting-edge, robust data platform engineered for multi-modal data that integrates seamlessly with diverse databases and data lakes, facilitating real-time ingestion into sophisticated knowledge graphs.